HetanshWaghela/ML_notebooks/README.md

 # ML_notebooks

-# ML Notebook

-Welcome to **ML Notebook** — a curated collection of Jupyter notebooks demonstrating the implementation, intuition, and evaluation of various **Machine Learning algorithms**.
+Welcome to **ML_notebooks** — a curated collection of Jupyter notebooks demonstrating the implementation, intuition, and evaluation of various **Machine Learning algorithms**.
 This repository is my personal learning journal and aims to serve as a reference for anyone learning ML with hands-on code examples.